Anwarvic/anwarvic.github.io/my_collections/_speech-synthesis/Transformer_TTS.md

 It's worth mentioning that, for the stop linear, there is only one positive sample in the end of each sequence which means "stop", while hundreds of negative samples for other frames.
 This imbalance may result in unstoppable inference.
-We impose a positive weight
+To fix that, they imposed a positive weight
 $\left( 5.0 \sim 8.0 \right)$ on the tail positive stop token when calculating binary cross entropy loss, and this problem was efficiently solved.